Zoe0123/Pinnacle-uofthacks/README.md

 # Catch - APP to make recommendation about plan B

 ## Inspiration
-Unexpected weather changes, unforeseen restrictions, or the place is simply too pricey...
+It goes without saying, 2020 was extremely challenging for us to get together and connect with other people.
+Dates fell through due to the difficulty to foresee things that would cancel a plan.

-Having experienced these changes, a bit too often especially during the pandemic, we are motivated to come up a solution that addresses this trend.
+We were literally inspired by our frustrations and wanted to create something that would gently remind people of planning mishaps and also propose alternative ideas!

 ## What it does
 Catch is a mobile app that helps users plan dates better by checking logistical problems.
+We’re only human, and sometimes life gets so busy we don’t check everything.
+Catch has got you covered, by checking your date for you.

-It also suggests related date ideas, giving you plan B if things fall through.
+It also suggests related date ideas, giving you plan b if things fall through.

 ## languages and Platforms
 Java, Python, Tensorflow, Tensorflow Lite